syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/visual-studio-integration/VS2019-Extensions/convert-project.md

     ![css-reference](../images/css-reference.png)

-    If you enabled project backup before converting, the old project was saved in the specified backup path location, as shown below once the conversion process completed.
+    If you enabled project backup before converting, the old project was saved in the specified backup path location, as shown below once the conversion process is completed.

     ![BackupLocation](../images/BackupLocation.png)